1992–93 NHL season

 The 1992–93 NHL season was the 76th regular season of the National Hockey League.
 Each player wore a patch on their jersey throughout the season to commemorate the 100th anniversary of the Stanley Cup.
 The league expanded to 24 teams with the addition of the Ottawa Senators and the Tampa Bay Lightning.
+Under the new labour agreement signed following the 1992 NHL strike, each team began playing 84 games per season, including two home games at neutral sites.

 The Montreal Canadiens won their league-leading 24th Cup by defeating the Los Angeles Kings four games to one.
 This remains the last time that a Canadian team has won the Stanley Cup.

 It proved, at the time, to be the highest-scoring regular season in NHL history, as a total of 7,311 goals were scored over 1,008 games for an average of 7.25 per game.
 Twenty of the twenty-four teams scored three goals or more per game, and only two teams, the Toronto Maple Leafs and the Chicago Blackhawks, allowed fewer than three goals per game.
 Only 68 shutouts were recorded during the regular season.
-A record twenty-one players reached the 100-point plateau, while a record fourteen players reached the 50-goal plateau—both records still stand as of the 2021–22 NHL season.
+A record twenty-one players reached the 100-point plateau, while a record fourteen players reached the 50-goal plateau—both records still stand through the 2024–25 season.

 Through the halfway point in this season Mario Lemieux was in the process of putting together one of the most historic seasons in NHL history; being on pace to challenge both the 92 goal and 215 point records of Wayne Gretzky when he was diagnosed with Hodgkins Lymphoma.
 Lemieux still went on to win the Art Ross and Hart Trophies, despite every other player in the top five in league scoring playing a complete 84 game season to his 60 games.
 He also finished with the third highest point per game average in a season in league history.

 League business

+Expansion

+This season saw two new clubs join the league: the Ottawa Senators and the Tampa Bay Lightning.
+The Senators were the second Ottawa-based NHL franchise (see Ottawa Senators (original)) and brought professional hockey back to Canada's capital, while the Tampa Bay franchise (headed by Hockey Hall of Fame brothers Phil and Tony Esposito) strengthened the NHL's presence in the American Sun Belt, which had first started with the birth of the Los Angeles Kings in 1967.
+The 1992 NHL expansion draft was held on June 18 to fill the rosters of the Senators and the Lightning.

 This was the final season of the Wales and Campbell Conferences, and the Adams, Patrick, Norris, and Smythe divisions.
 Both the conferences and the divisions would be renamed to reflect geography rather than the league's history for the following season.
 This was also the last year (until the 2013 realignment) in which the playoff structure bracketed and seeded teams by division; they would be bracketed and seeded by conference (as in the NBA) for 1993–94.

-This season saw two new clubs join the league: the Ottawa Senators and the Tampa Bay Lightning.
-The Senators were the second Ottawa-based NHL franchise (see Ottawa Senators (original)) and brought professional hockey back to Canada's capital, while the Tampa Bay franchise (headed by Hockey Hall of Fame brothers Phil and Tony Esposito) strengthened the NHL's presence in the American Sun Belt, which had first started with the birth of the Los Angeles Kings in 1967.

-This was also the final season of play for the Minnesota North Stars, before relocating to Dallas, Texas, the following season.